 Council will guide action

-We have established the Heart & Stroke heart failure council, a team of 10-12 members — half researchers and half community members.
-The community members bring a range of backgrounds including lived experience of heart failure (either themselves or in a loved one), policy, technology, philanthropy, health care and more.
+The Heart & Stroke heart failure council members — half researchers and half community members — bring a range of backgrounds including lived experience of heart failure (either themselves or in a loved one), policy, technology, philanthropy, and health care.

-Starting in late 2017, they will spend the next two years considering priorities and opportunities in the detection, treatment and management of heart failure.
+Starting in January 2018, council members will spend two years considering priorities and opportunities in detecting, treating and managing of heart failure.

 Their knowledge and input will guide Heart & Stroke in determining how we can deliver the greatest impact for Canadians living with heart failure, and their families.